Menstruation and mental health: Premenstrual disturbances

-The period before menstruation, known as the premenstrual phase, is often linked to emotional distress.
+The period before menstruation, known as the luteal phase, is often linked to emotional distress.
 Conditions related to the menstrual cycle encompass premenstrual tension syndrome, premenstrual dysphoric disorder, and the exacerbation of another medical condition during the premenstrual phase.

 Menstruation is linked to a range of psychopathological symptoms, such as lower self-esteem, increased anxiety, dysphoria, and feelings of being persecuted.
 Changes in behavior, like decreased social interaction during menstruation, can lead to feelings of loneliness and potentially contribute to the development of depression.
 Several reviews have reported that psychopathological symptoms and mental disorders, such as psychoses, suicidal tendencies, post-traumatic stress disorder, and addictive behaviors, tend to worsen during menstruation.
 Variations in ovarian hormone levels are also linked to the presence of symptoms related to eating disorders.
 Some comprehensive studies have indicated that women might be at a higher risk of suicide during menstruation.
 The symptoms occurring during menstruation can have a significant impact on mental health and lead to severe consequences.